Bhutanese Americans: Suicide

 A trouble in the community is the high rate of suicide.
 In 2008, more than 30 Bhutanese refugees, shortly after resettlement in United States, committed suicide.
 From 2009 to 2012, 16 more suicides among the Bhutanese community had occurred.
 According to an article in The Wall Street Journal in 2013, 7 more Bhutanese refugees had committed suicide.

 In a 2018 report released by the Centers for Disease Control and Prevention, for every 100,000 Bhutanese refugees, 24.4 committed suicide, almost double the rate of 12.4 for the US general population.
 This estimate was much higher than the estimated annual global suicide rate for all persons in the world, at 16 per 100,000 people.

 Poverty

 According to data released in 2017 by the Pew Research Center, 33.3% of the Bhutanese American community lived under the poverty line.
 This is more than twice the USA poverty average of 16% according to data released by the Economic Policy Institute in 2011.

 Health

-Many sources have indicated that 21% of all Bhutanese Americans suffer from depression which is nearly 3 times the rate of the general American which stands at 6.7%.
+Many sources have indicated that 21% of all Bhutanese Americans have depression which is nearly 3 times the rate of the general American which stands at 6.7%.
 It has been observed that other mental illnesses are also prevalent among the community such as anxiety and PTSD.

 Lack of education

-According to the same date released by the Pew Research Center, the Bhutanese community has one of the lowest educational attainment level in the entire U.S. with only 9% of all Bhutanese Americans 25 years old and older have at least a bachelor's degree.
+According to the same date released by the Pew Research Center, the Bhutanese community has one of the lowest educational attainment level in the entire US with only 9% of all Bhutanese Americans 25 years old and older have at least a bachelor's degree.